 How Uber Makes Money?

 Uber has different kind of cars for different kind of users.
-Like traditional cab companies, users pay at the end of the ride.
-Uber makes a percentage ( 20%) on each ride.
+Like traditional cab companies, users pay at the end of the ride. #Uber makes a percentage ( 20%) on each ride Click To Tweet.
 One of the biggest innovations in Uber’s business model is the increase in fare according to the demand.
 This helps makes money for uber as well as the drivers make more when the demand is at peak.

-Uber also has a pending patent on this surging price technology.
-Uber’s gross bookings in 2016 were 20 billion USD.
-However, the revenue was 6.5 billion USD and net losses were 2.8 billion USD.
-The main reason uber is losing that much amount of money is not a problem in Uber’s business model.
+Uber also has a pending patent on this surging price technology. #Uber gross bookings in 2016 were 20 billion USD.
+However, the revenue was 6.5 billion USD and net… Click To Tweet The main reason uber is losing that much amount of money is not a problem in Uber’s business model.
 It’s mainly the uber’s investor want it to become the biggest ride sharing service in the world and they are spending all that money to grow.

 Uber Business Model Explained